Which Insurance Coverages Apply to a Hit-and-Run?

 Will a Hit-and-Run Claim Raise Your Insurance Rates?

 This is one of the most common concerns for hit-and-run victims — and the answer is: it depends.
 As a not-at-fault victim, many states offer legal protections that prevent insurers from raising your rates solely due to a hit-and-run claim.
+Major insurers like GEICO and Allstate confirm that rates may not increase after a not-at-fault accident.
 However, some insurers may still review your overall risk profile, especially if you've filed multiple claims in recent years.

 Key factors that influence whether your rate increases: